Sleep Disorders

 |

 Case 1.
 The patient in his late 40s was working in law enforcement and doing a sting operation at a warehouse location.
 On-site, there was a lot of construction dust.
 He began to have vocal difficulties that he felt were due to laryngitis from irritant exposure, but his voice did not return even when he moved to a different project location.
 His voice continued to deteriorate and became more strained and effortful.
 About 10 years later, he saw a speech-language pathologist with some improvement in his voice.
 He then noticed that while on amusement-park rides with his grandchildren, his voice was reproducibly normal.
-His speech-language pathologist accompanied him to the amusement park to witness this change in his voice and, thus, diagnosed him with spasmodic dysphonia.
+His speech-language pathologist accompanied him to the amusement park to witness this change in his voice and, thus, diagnosed him with laryngeal dystonia.
 He did not seek treatment until 2013 and was initially treated with 1 unit of botulinum toxin A to the bilateral thyroarytenoid muscles.
 He had significant breathiness and some difficulty with swallowing, and his dose was reduced.
 Currently, he receives an asymmetrical dose of 0.15 units of botulinum toxin A to one thyroarytenoid muscle and 0.25 units of botulinum toxin A to the contralateral thyroarytenoid muscle with vocal improvement from 40% to 50% normal function at baseline (when the effects of botulinum toxin have dissipated) to 80% to 90% of normal vocal function at the peak effect of the botulinum toxin injection with minimal breathiness or dysphagia.

 Case 2.
 A 43-year-old female reported acute onset of voice changes in July 2016.
 She endorsed a strained effortful and “garbled” voice quality.
 She noted improvement in vocal quality with singing and with alcohol consumption.
 She was seen by her local ENT and referred to a speech-language pathologist and then further referred to the university for evaluation and management.
 As the vice president of her community college who frequently spoke to large groups, she had an extraordinary demand for voice use and quality in her vocational capacity.
 She was a nonsmoker and was otherwise healthy, with no other medical problems and no family history of neurologic disorders.